 MSN Core Courses – (15 credits) – Courses are each 8 weeks in length

-Good to know!
-8-Week MSN Core Sessions: Each semester contains two 8-week sessions taken one after another (fall and spring only).
+NOTE: 8-Week MSN Core Sessions: Each semester contains two 8-week sessions taken one after another (fall and spring only).
 You can accelerate your progress through the program by taking more than one class in each eight week session.
-Taking two classes at a time allows you to complete your degree in as few as 5-6 semesters.
+Taking two classes at a time allows you to complete your degree faster.
 Courses outside of the MSN Core are 16 weeks in length.

 NURS 561 – Information Technology & Data Management (3 cr)